 Even more surprising is that a higher level of cover can actually prove to be cheaper!
 Choosing fully comprehensive cover instead of third party, fire and theft is seen by many insurers as a sign of a more sensible driver.
 So, check the different cover levels before you choose your policy.

 3) Shop around

 Never, ever, renew your policy without shopping around, because you can usually beat it by going elsewhere.
-There are several comparison websites (moneysupermarket.com, comparethemarket.com and confused.com) which compare hundreds of quotes in one go, so there's no excuse for not checking those.
+There are several comparison websites such as Money Supermarket, GoCompare, and Confused.com) which compare hundreds of quotes in one go, so there's no excuse for not checking those.
 If you want to stay with your current insurer, call them with details of your best quote from elsewhere and see if they'll match it.